Hiking & Walking

 The right conditions: Always check the weather forecast before hiking.
 Do not go at altitude if bad weather is forecast.

 The right knowledge: Always have a detailed map and compass.
-Navigation apps on smartphones can make finding your way a lot easier, but they will not work if you loose cellphone reception in the mountains.
+Navigation apps on smartphones can make finding your way a lot easier, but they will not work if you lose cellphone reception in the mountains.
 Signs can be moved or blown over, so you should not depend on them.
 If you are planning a long – high altitude hike you should hire a professional guide.
 Hike in groups of three or more.
 Don’t hike alone!

 Do itineraries that suit your ability and fitness.
 Most hikes are done between 600 and 2500 meters.
 At 2500 meters you have the Summer snow line and hiking above this height normally requires more specialized equipment and knowledge.
 The human body’s ability to absorb oxygen starts to reduce from 2100 meters (see: wiki/Effects_of_high_altitude_on_humans ).
 Hikes that involve a lot of ascending and descending are far more demanding than those which are on quite flat terrain.